VolkmarR/AdventOfCode-CSharp-StarterKit/README.md

 ## Implement the solver

-After initializing a Day, you have to paste the input data from the website to the input.txt file and implement the Solve1 and Solve2 methods.
+After initializing a day, you have to paste the input data from the website to the input.txt file and implement the Solve1 and Solve2 methods.

 ```csharp